kailash-manasarovar/statement/docs/timeline/2025/july.md

 ## Dad tells me he's a spy cop

 - The Sunday before I leave on my own for Lourdes, dad and I go for a dinner at the Claddagh Ring.
+- We've never been here before for dinner; he insisted.
 - He's very candid with me this evening.
 - He tells me he thinks his brother abused my aunt Bernadette and I've had enough of hearing about this sort of lets-blame-Jo-for-everything-I-did and get angry with him.
 - He tells me he's a spy cop.